 The fund has several goals:

 Goal 1: Sustain the Terrance Keenan Institute for Health Philanthropy over the next several years.
 Since 2010, this biennial program has nurtured talented practitioners who have shown the potential to be among the next generation of leaders in the field of health philanthropy.
-To date, 85 individuals have participated, and the next institute is scheduled for the fall of 2020.
+To date, over 100 individuals have participated, and the next institute is scheduled for the fall of 2022

 Goal 2: Expand programming for trustees.
 For the past several years, we have hosted trustee-focused sessions at our annual conference to foster peer-to-peer sharing on high priority topics.
 We intend to make trustee workshops a fixture at future annual conferences and to develop other programming tailored to trustees’ interests.